adaltas/node-shell/src/index.coffee.md

         command.shortcuts = {}
         # command.command ?= parent.command
-        throw Error "Invalid Configuration: command property can only be declared at the application level, not inside a command, got #{command.command}" if command.command? throw Error 'Invalid Command: flatten cannot be declared inside a command' if command.flatten? sanitize_options command
+        throw Error "Invalid Configuration: command property can only be declared at the application level, not inside a command, got #{command.command}" if command.command? throw Error 'Invalid Command: extended cannot be declared inside a command' if command.extended? sanitize_options command
         sanitize_commands command
         command